Infant and Child Cremation Urns

 The death of a child is unimaginable and unbearable.
 Grief is often accompanied by heartbreak or paralyzing shock.
 The loss of such a young, precious being can disrupt the natural order of life.
 Unfortunately, countless people endure such grief every day of their lives.

-Amidst the throes of sorrow and suffering, planning a funeral can come with considerable difficulty.
-Choosing a small urn for your baby or young child might feel like an excruciating experience.
-It is, but you are not alone.
-Hopefully, with time, rays of sunshine will surface and diminish the dark moments of your unique grief.
-If you have chosen cremation as the final form of disposition for your child, there are a few considerations and decisions to be made.
+If you have chosen cremation as the final form of memorial for your child, there are a few considerations and decisions to be made.
 Many of us fail to think about how it will feel to receive the ashes after cremation, or how it might feel to see and walk by the urn each day.
 You might also wonder whether you should bury the urn or keep a small portion of ashes, instead, to treasure in the form of jewelry.
-In this guide, we take a close look at some of the most notable considerations to keep in mind while exploring infant cremation urns for your child.
+In this guide, we take a close look at some of the most notable considerations to keep in mind while exploring infant cremation urns for your child, as well as some of your options for preserving your child's ashes.
 Keep reading to learn more.

 Urn Characteristics and Considerations

 There are a number of resources online that might be helpful to you and your journey.
 Many people have discovered assistance and comfort through Faces of Loss, Faces of Hope or Baby Loss Comfort.
 These websites are just some of many where parents can share stories of loss and gain support from compassionate communities.
+At OneWorld Memorials, we have many helpful guides to help you find solace and figure out the next steps.
+Reach our article "When The Unthinkable Happens" to learn more.

 Wendy Jacobson is a freelance writer living in Minneapolis with her husband, two kids and dog.
-She helped market her mother’s book, “Hands Off My Hope: Life Lessons on my Journey with Breast Cancer” at the request of her mom, who died two weeks after publishing it in 2008.
-She also is the editor of Minneapolis Happening, a digital lifestyle magazine about what’s happening in Minneapolis and the surrounding area.
+She helped market her mother's book, "Hands Off My Hope: Life Lessons on My Journey with Breast Cancer," at the request of her mom, who died two weeks after publishing it in 2008.
+She also is the editor of Minneapolis Happening, a digital lifestyle magazine about what's happening in Minneapolis and the surrounding area.

-You're only $100.00 away from Free Shipping!
+You're only $0.00 away from Free Shipping!

 You have no items in your cart